mrgurgel/ciriema/README.md

 To start using it, all you need is:
 - Edit the .yaml file, specifying your CI steps;
+- Past the .yaml file in your home directory;
-- Run ci-chain providing the yaml file
+- Run ci-chain

-### Example: The yaml file
+### Learn it by example: The yaml file

 ```yaml
 name: codereview-pipeline